fabiomercorio/fabiomercorio.github.io/publications.md

 <pre id="bibtex" style="display:none;">

 @inproceedings{MercorioISWC,
-  author    = {Anna Giabelli, Lorenzo Malandri, Fabio Mercorio, Mario Mezzanzanica and Andrea Seveso}, title     = {NEO: A Tool for Taxonomy Enrichment with New Emerging Occupations}, booktitle = {The International Semantic Web Conference (ISWC) (accepted paper)}, year = {2020}
+  author    = {Anna Giabelli and Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Andrea Seveso}, title     = {NEO: A Tool for Taxonomy Enrichment with New Emerging Occupations}, booktitle = {The International Semantic Web Conference (ISWC) (accepted paper)}, year = {2020}